Honorary Patron: Elizabeth Orlos

 Director of the Horse Stud in Kadyny and Rzeczna.
 Player of the People's Sports Club in Kwidzyn.

-The history of Poland marked the engineer's place among horses with its painful points, bends and suffering.
+The history of Poland has marked the place of the engineer among horses with its painful points, bends, suffering.” (…)

 “No weight - over seventy kilograms; not that height - XNUMX centimeters, and he insisted on becoming a jockey.
 Already as a junior high school student, he got up every day at half past four in the morning (!) in order to be able to mount a few horses in Warsaw's Służewiec before the lessons.

-While studying in high school, he also spends every free moment racing.
-However, all this was not enough to join the group of competitors in real races.
-At that time, only full-time employees of the State Horse Racing Tracks were entitled to such a right.
-He could use it only after his high school final exams (1951), when he was not admitted to zootechnics because of his landed origin, and he found employment in Stanisław Pasternak's racing stable.
+During his high school studies, he also spent every free moment at races.
+However, all this was not enough to get into the group of those starting in real races.
+At that time, only full-time employees of the State Horse Racing Tracks had such a right.
+He could only use it after his high school graduation (1951), when he was not accepted to study animal husbandry because of his landowner origins, and he got a job at Stanisław Pasternak's racing stable." (…)

 „(…) After Tomaszewski's departure, Andrzej Orłoś, full of enthusiasm and imagination, took up training, working at the same time as the manager of the ZT.
 However, he did not give up his professional career.
 In addition, he dealt with driving so that even the Thoroughbred, Bao Day, learned how to walk in a harness. (…)